Related Resources

 Filing Requirement

-When real estate changes owners, you must file a Realty Transfer Certificate (Form RTC) with the County Clerk and Recorder at the same time the deed is filed for recordation.
+When real estate changes ownership, a Realty Transfer Certificate (Form RTC) must be filed with the County Clerk and Recorder at the same time the deed is filed for recordation.

 Both seller (grantor) and buyer (grantee) names must be identical on the Form RTC and the accompanying deed.
 (15-7-304 and 15-7-305, MCA)